danelahman/lograc-2022/projects/definitional-interpreters.md

       run t
     ```

+  - A simpler version of this extension would parameterise the type system,
+    equational theory, semantics, and the soundness proof with a scheme for
+    an algebraic data type (list of constructors each specified by a list of
+    ground-typed argument types).

 * Define the equational theory for STLC/FGCBV + X.

   - This means defining the interpretation of types `[[A]] : Set`,